domienschepers/wifi-surveying/README.md

 We provide a tool to extract statistics from network captures containing beacon and probe response frames.

-For more information, see [the detailed page on our statistics tool](tool).
+For more information, see [the detailed page on our security statistics tool](tool).

 ## Wi-Fi Datasets